Child Support

 Virginia’s child support guidelines also take into account the number of children in the family and the number of days that each party has with the children.
 It is important to consider whether the sole custody guidelines are used or if the shared custody guidelines are used (such as where a non-primary custodial parent has more than 90 days per year with the children or where there is an equal sharing of the children’s physical custody).

 In some cases, there may be a significant difference between sole and shared custody child support.
-Therefore, it is important to consult with our experienced Fairfax child support attorneys to learn what the possible outcomes might be in your case.
+Therefore, it is important to consult with our experienced child support attorney in Fairfax to learn what the possible outcomes might be in your case.

 On occasion, a judge or the parents may choose to not strictly follow the child support guidelines, when it is appropriate.
 This is referred to as a “deviation.”
 One example of when this may occur is when a parent is voluntarily unemployed or underemployed and income is “imputed” to them.
 The purpose of imputing income is to avoid a situation where child support is unfairly reduced for the children due to the voluntary decisions of a parent regarding their income, or lack thereof.